cynthiateeters/poem-starter/README.md

 - [ ] Complete ALL requirements in ALL 4 specification issues
 - [ ] Check every box in every specification
-- [ ] Provide evidence (screenshots) where requested
+- [ ] Only 2 screenshots required: W3C validation and live Netlify site
 - [ ] Deploy successfully to Netlify
-- [ ] Document your AI collaboration
+- [ ] Document your Copilot collaboration with agent vs chatbot insights

+### Evidence Requirements
+Your repository and live site are your primary evidence.
+Only 2 screenshots required:
+1. W3C validation (0 errors) - in evidence/ folder
+2. Live Netlify site - in evidence/ folder

 ## Need Help?

 - Review the specification issues carefully
-- Use AI assistants and document the interaction
+- Use GitHub Copilot Agent with @workspace and document the interaction
 - Reach out to your team or instructor
-- Check that all evidence is saved in the correct folders
+- Remember: Your repository and live site are your main evidence

 ---